songtitle:

 Johnny Darrell (1968, LP Son Of Hickory Holler's Tramp)

-Danny Gatton (1968, LP Bobby Charles Invades The Wells-Fargo Lounge)
+Kenny Gordon (1968, LP Bobby Charles Invades The Wells-Fargo Lounge, guitar Danny Gatton)

 Ann Margret & Lee Hazlewood (1969, LP The Cowboy and The Lady)